Paper title links go to working papers. Journal title links go to journal articles.

 WORK IN PROGRESS

-Tariff phaseouts in US bilateral Free Trade Agreements, with Shushanik Hakobyan (Fordham) and Tristan Kohl (U of Groningen).
+Lobbying for tariff phaseouts in US bilateral Free Trade Agreements, with Shushanik Hakobyan (IMF) and Tristan Kohl (U of Groningen).

-Structural transformation and labor mobility over the life cycle, with Masha Brussevich (Purdue) and Mike Sposi (Dallas Fed).
+Structural transformation and labor mobility over the life cycle, with Masha Brussevich (IMF) and Mike Sposi (Dallas Fed).